t-sokade/ETLScenario/README.md

 This script will create a table on the Interactive Query cluster that you can access from Power BI.

 Open up Power BI Desktop and select Get Data.
 Search for HDInsight Interactive Query cluster and paste the URI for your cluster there.
 It should be in the format `https://<LLAP CLUSTER NAME>.azurehdinsight.net` Type `default` for the database.
+Input username:`admin` and password when prompted.

 Once the data is loaded, you can experiment with the dashboard you would like to create.
 Here is an example dashboard with the given data.